wjq-learning/wjq-learning.github.io/_pages/about.md

 I earned my bachelor's degree in Software Engineering from the College of Computer Science and Technology at Harbin Institute of Technology.

-My research interests include EEG decoding, Brain-Computer Interfaces, Artificial Intelligence, and Deep Learning.
+My research interests include EEG decoding, Brain-Computer Interfaces, Deep Learning, and Artificial Intelligence.

 [//]: # (I am looking for **highly-motivated💪** students to work with me.
 If interested, please drop me a message by email.)